 The main classification of diseases and injuries in the Tabular List of Diseases and Injuries consists of 22 chapters.
 (See the table of contents reproduced in figure 1.1.)
 Approximately half of the first 21 chapters are devoted to conditions that affect a specific body system; the rest classify conditions according to etiology.
 Chapter 2, for example, classifies neoplasms of all body systems, whereas chapter 10 addresses diseases of the respiratory system only.
-Chapter 22 is a newly created chapter containing codes for special purposes.
+Chapter 22 contains codes for special purposes.